Linkid/lapyrinthe/CONTRIBUTING.rst

 Contributing to Lapyrinthe
 ==========================

-You are a user of Lapyrinthe or interested in its development and think you could help ?
+You are a user of Lapyrinthe or interested in its development and think you could help?
 So, you're welcome!

 There are several different ways to help us to make Lapyrinthe better.